wdbo/webdocbook/docs/Organization.md

 to manually write its URL (see the [Routing](#url-routing) section of this document to learn more about the application URLs' construction).

-Knowing that, a classic DocBook directory organization should be:
+Knowing that, a classic *WebDocBook* directory organization should be:

     | chapter-name/
     | ------------- README.md           // the first file shown loading the directory